ghc-proposals/ghc-proposals/README.rst

    Any later changes must be submitted as a separate amendment proposal.

 9. **Label**: `Implemented <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`__.
 Once a proposal is accepted, it still has to be implemented.
 The author may do that, or ask someone else to do so.
 GHC is a volunteer-driven project, so there is unfortunately no guarantee that accepted proposals will be implemented promptly.

-    We mark the proposal as “implemented” once it hits GHC’s ``master`` branch (and we are happy to be nudged to do so by email, GitHub issue, or a comment on the relevant pull request).
+   We label the proposal as “implemented” once it hits GHC’s ``master`` branch (and we are happy to be nudged to do so by email, GitHub issue, or a comment on the relevant pull request).

    * `≡ List of proposals pending implementation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Accepted%22+-label%3A%22Implemented%22>`__
    * `≡ List of implemented proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`__

 Do not hesitate to `contact <#questions>`_ us if you have questions.